eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 ## Business Process

-### Collaborative model and data based system development
+### Collaborative Model and Data Based System Development

 A car manufacturer is starting the **development** of a follow-up car model.
 Some parameters of the new car model are already fixed (mass, engine power) but no prototype yet exists.